AlfredA93/orchard-farm-weather/README.md

 - `pandas`: I used pandas to create a dataframe within the application, pandas, this solved a bug I had where I was making too many API calls to Google Sheets.
 With Pandas, I could make 1 API call and put all the data into one dataframe to later manipulate and then send 1 more API call later to update the spreadsheet accordingly.
 - `plotext`: I used plotext to plot charts in my application.
 This library allows developers to plot charts within the terminal itself.
 Which was perfect for this application.
 - `blessed`: I used blessed to control terminal functions, i.e. to clear the Terminal for each new function call.
 This allows a simple and clean looking terminal space for the user.
-- `time`: I used time, to delay some function calls within the application.
+- `time`: I used time from the inbuild Python library to delay some function calls within the application.
 For example, when the user enters an input which causes an error, the application prints the reason why and then pauses for a few seconds before performing the function again.
 It enhances a good user experience.
 - `datetime`: I used datetime library to access the date for the instance of when the user is using the application.
 It is used for input validation and data manipulation.

 ## Credits